|

 Mission

-is an independent early childhood program established to meet the needs
+Angel Care Montessori is a private, independent early childhood program established to meet the needs

 of parents who want a safe and enriched learning environment for their